tencentyun/intlcloud-documents/product/存储/日志服务/用户指南/日志投递/投递配置_intl.md

 ### Prerequisites

 1. Activate the CLS, create a logset and a log topic, and the log data can be successfully collected.
-2. Activate Tencent Cloud COS, and create a bucket in the region of the logset to which shipping tasks belong.
+2. Activate Tencent Cloud COS and create a bucket in the region logset will be shipped to.
 3. Make sure that the current account has the permission to configure shipping.
 For more information on shipping permissions of a sub-account/collaborator, see [Configuring Shipping Permissions for Sub-Account](https://cloud.tencent.com/document/product/614/33098).

 ### Procedure